 - Completed high school in a Northern California county served by Kaiser Permanente: Contra Costa, Sacramento, Santa Clara, San Joaquin, Solano, and Stanislaus.

-In 2015, we hope to include students with interests in other primary care fields such as pediatrics and family medicine.
-If successful, we will eventually expand the approach to non-primary care careers including psychiatry and general surgery.
+In the near future, the program will expand to other primary care fields such as pediatrics.
+If successful, the Accelerated Competency-based approach will expand to non-primary care careers including psychiatry and general surgery.